abeckett86/fca-mcp/README.md

 - Verify Claude Desktop configuration is correct

 **Data Loading Failures**
-- Check Azure OpenAI credentials in `.env` file
+- Check OpenAI API key in `.env` file
 - Ensure Elasticsearch is running and accessible
 - Verify network connectivity to FCA APIs and websites
 - Use `--ll DEBUG` flag for detailed logging